How Much Does Flight School Cost?

 The written exam is another matter.
 The ATP written is difficult, but most pilots find success with independent study programs and the occasional check-in with their flight instructors.

-If you are paying for this expect to spend around $5,000.
-However, if you’re becoming an airline pilot you don’t need to worry about paying for your ATP certificate because the airline that hires you will pay for you to get it.
+However, if you’re becoming an airline pilot you may not need to worry about paying for your ATP certificate because the airline that hires you may pay for you to get it.